Temporal-Difference Variational Continual Learning: Experiments and Discussion

+In this work, we focus on Continual Learning with a Bayesian lens.
+As highlighted in Section \ref{sec:intro}, it provides a formal, uncertainty-aware framework crucial for safety-critical applications and data-efficient learning.
+Thus, we analyze the TD objective (Equation \ref{eq:td}) on other Bayesian CL methods.
+UCL and UCB are variational methods that optimize the objective in Equation \ref{eq2} but propose new mechanisms for regularization and learning rate adaptation.
+Since these enhancements are orthogonal to the objective, we incorporate the proposed TD objective with these methods, resulting in TD-UCL and TD-UCB, respectively.
+We aim to show that the TD objectives for CL work across different base methods and promote a performance boost on them.

+Table \ref{tab:results_td} compares the base methods (VCL, UCL, and UCB) with their TD-enhanced counterparts (complete results in Appendix \ref{app:full_results}).
+While there is no dominant base method across the benchmarks, the TD counterparts consistently improve upon their respective base methods, especially at later timesteps.
+These results indicate that the TD objective is robust among different Bayesian CL algorithms and may be incorporated effectively into methods that rely on the variational objective in Equation \ref{eq2}.

 \textbf{How do the TD-VCL objectives behave with the choice of the hyperparameters $n$, $\lambda$, and the likelihood-tempering parameter $\beta$?} The proposed learning objectives introduce two new hyperparameters: $n$ (the number of considered previous posterior estimates in the learning target) and $\lambda$ for TD($\lambda$)-VCL (which controls the level of influence for each past posterior estimate).
-Furthermore, it also inherits the $\beta$ parameter from the standard VCL.
+Furthermore, it also inherits the $\beta$ parameter from VCL.
 Hence, we evaluate the sensitivity of the proposed objectives concerning these hyperparameters, presenting results and detailed discussion in Appendix \ref{app:ablation}.
 We highlight three main findings.
 First, similarly to VCL, TD-VCL objectives are sensitive to the likelihood-tempering hyperparameter.
-Second, increasing $n$ is beneficial up to a certain point, from which it becomes detrimental, suggesting that leveraging too old posterior estimates may not be useful.
+Second, increasing $n$ is beneficial up to a certain point, from which it becomes detrimental, suggesting the existence of an optimal range for leveraging posterior estimates.
 Lastly, TD-VCL objectives present robustness over the choice of $\lambda$, with a more pronounced effect when the number of observed tasks increases.